Ghini/ghini.desktop/doc/ghini-family.rst

        - Garden (coords, name, zoom level)
        - Points of Interest (coords, title, audio file, photo)

-..  admonition:: d2p: copy a snapshot of the desktop database to ghini.pocket
-    :class: toggle

-       please refer to the below  :any:`pocket-desktop interaction` discussion.

-..  admonition:: p2d: import from the ghini.pocket log file and pictures into the central database
-    :class: toggle

-       please refer to the below  :any:`pocket-desktop interaction` discussion.

 .. _pocket-desktop interaction:

 Managing pocket/desktop interaction